A verifiably secure and proportional committee election rule: Verifying the solution

-We define next a parametric version of the PJR property that measures just how well represented the voters are by a given committee $A$.
-It is a generalization of the property which turns it from binary to quantitative.
+We begin our analysis of the PJR property by defining a \emph{parametric version} of it, that measures just how well represented the voters are by a given committee.
+This generalization turns the property from binary to quantitative.